 The year was 1999, and N.A.S.A. launched the last of America’s deep space probes.
 In a freak mishap Ranger 3 and its pilot Captain William ‘Buck’ Rogers were blown out of their trajectory into an orbit which froze his life support systems, returning Buck Rogers to Earth five-hundred years later.

-Oh, and it was also the year that I graduated UCSF medical school.
+Oh, and it was also the year that I graduated from UCSF medical school.

 My classmates at the time voted for graduation speakers, and knowing full well that I had very little frontal lobe left to prevent me from going off like a dirty bomb in the middle of downtown SF, they chose me as their weapon of mass destruction.